mpf0909/pathology_part_II_project/README.md

 ```
 - calculate thresholds for classification of annotations using format provided in Jupyter Notebooks
 - create masks patches of size 256x256 pixels (format compatible with hovernet)
-6. Match mask patches to H&E patches and IHC patchees
+6. Match mask patches to H&E patches and IHC patches
 - Create and activate conda environment for creating patches from WSIs
 ```
 conda env create -f conda.requirements.yaml